apache/incubator-devlake-website/docs/DeveloperManuals/PluginImplementation.md

 ![](https://i.imgur.com/q8Zltnl.png)

-2. And fill `public/icla-info.json` into `UrlTemplate`, delete unnecessary iterator and add `println("receive data:", res)` in `ResponseParser` to see if collection was successful.
+2. Fill `public/icla-info.json` into `UrlTemplate`, delete the unnecessary iterator and add `println("receive data:", res)` in `ResponseParser` to see if collection was successful.

 ![](https://i.imgur.com/ToLMclH.png)